eclipse-iceoryx/iceoryx/iceoryx_examples/icedocker/README.md

 We start in 3 separate terminals 3 docker instances.
 In this example we use `archlinux:latest` but one is free to choose any other linux distribution.
-The iceoryx repository which contains an already build iceoryx can be found at `/home/user/iceoryx` which is bound to `/iceoryx`.
-The usage and building is explained in detail in the
+The iceoryx repository which contains an already built iceoryx can be found at `/home/user/iceoryx` which is bound to `/iceoryx`.
+The usage is explained in detail in the
 [icedelivery C++ example](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/icedelivery).